Steve May: Later political campaigns

 In 2002, May lost his bid for re-election facing two fellow incumbents who were set to run against each other following redistricting pursuant to the 2000 United States census, by 58 votes.
 Following the loss, May served as Chief Operating Officer of Wisdom Natural Brands, until retiring in 2008.
 When Arizona Representative John Shadegg announced his retirement in 2008 May announced plans to run for the seat, but withdrew from the race when Shadegg announced he would seek another term after all.

 In 2010, May joined the race for Arizona's 17th District House seat as a write-in candidate.
 In August, May was one of several Republicans named in a complaint filed by the Arizona Democratic Party, alleging that he conspired to recruit Mill Avenue street people to run as Green Party write-in "sham" candidates to pull votes from Democrats.
-May acknowledges that he recruited candidates but denies any conspiracy or wrongdoing.
+May acknowledged that he recruited candidates but denies any conspiracy or wrongdoing.
 District court judge David G. Campbell denied a request from the state Green Party to remove the candidates from the ballot.
 Following the revelation of a 2009 guilty plea to a charge of driving under the influence of alcohol, for which May served ten days in jail and received three years of probation, May dropped out of the race.